 The augmented reality system presents real-time video capture of the hand, from the same position and perspective as if the hand were being viewed directly (Preston & Newport, 2011).
 This allows the experimenter to deliver tactile manipulations, such as gently pulling or pushing the hand, whilst the participant views the hand either stretching or shrinking in the augmented image.
-Newport, Pearce and Preston (2010) found strong embodiment using this multisensory visuotactile illusion, and previous pilot data using the same experimental set up as the current study, has shown greater illusory experience in healthy and chronic pain participants during synchronous visuotactile manipulations compared to asynchronous (mismatching visuotactile manipulation) control conditions.
-When comparing multisensory visuotactile resizing illusions to unimodal visual resizing illusions, our recent work (Hansford et al., 2022, in prep) shows that multisensory illusions elicit significantly greater illusory experience in healthy participants.
-Our recent work also found that a subset of participants who experienced an illusion under the unimodal visual condition, also reporting a stronger illusory experience in this condition than in an asynchronous control condition.
+Newport, Pearce and Preston (2010) found strong embodiment using this multisensory visuotactile illusion, and previous pilot data using the same experimental set up as the current study, has shown trends towards greater illusory experience in healthy and chronic pain participants during synchronous visuotactile manipulations compared to asynchronous (mismatching visuotactile manipulation) control conditions (Appendix C).
+When comparing multisensory visuotactile resizing illusions to unimodal visual resizing illusions, our recent work (Hansford et al., 2022) shows that multisensory illusions elicit significantly greater illusory experience in healthy participants, whilst also showing that a subset of participants who experienced an illusion in the unimodal visual condition reported a stronger illusory experience in this condition than in an asynchronous control condition.